 Super Troupers and Dancing Queens alike will love this ABBA-themed restaurant.

 If you’re expecting this article to be stuffed full of ABBA puns, please don’t send out an S.O.S – it’s just The Name Of The Game.
 Björn Ulvaeus, one of the B’s in Sweden’s most famous band, has announced plans to open an ABBA-themed restaurant in London.
 And Knowing Me, Knowing You (and knowing their songs), we can all agree that there’s only one place in London it should go.
-Yep, the restaurant will open early next year in… the O2 Arena.
+Yep, the restaurant will open next summer in… the O2 Arena.
 Wait, what?!

 It really should be in Waterloo, shouldn’t it?
 Well, Björn & co already tried that, to no avail.
 After planning permission was granted for a site around the corner from Waterloo station, local residents objected – presumably on the grounds that the notoriously rowdy ABBA fans would disrupt the peace with endless renditions of Fernando.
 We’ll assume the O2 said Take A Chance On Me, because that’s where the restaurant is going to end up, to go with their original Stockholm venue.

 Having said that, calling it simply a restaurant is a bit of a disservice.
 The venture is billed as an immersive attraction, known as Mamma Mia!
 The Party.
 This restaurant will be done up as a Greek taverna, and you’ll be serenaded with ABBA songs whilst performers play out a spin-off story from the Mamma Mia musical and film.
 (The upside of this is that you won’t have to hear Pierce Brosnan sing – and if you’ve seen the film, you know exactly what I’m talking about).
+There’s also a menu of Mediterranean dishes to dive into, enough to make you say Gimme!
+Gimme!
+Gimme!

 At the night’s end, the restaurant turns into a giant dance floor, where your parents can dust off their moves (if I may make an educated guess at the average age of the attendees).
 Sceptics will say this is all about Money, Money, Money, but then again London’s restaurant scene is a Winner Takes It All kind of business, so good luck to them!